 International Student Applicants

-There are special application procedures for those who are not citizens of the United States or who have and their previous schooling outside of the United States.
-International student applicants interested in the MSOT program visit Graduate Studies for information on applying to the university.
+There are special application procedures for those who are not citizens of the United States or who have completed previous schooling outside of the United States.
+International student applicants interested in the MSOT program should visit Graduate Studies for information on applying to the university.